 Why This Matters

-Spanish Prime Minister Pedro Sánchez's rebuke of the US-led attack in Iran marks a significant escalation in the feud between Madrid and Washington.
-This development is timely, as it highlights the growing tensions between Europe and the US on global security issues.
-Sánchez's stance also underscores the complexities of transatlantic relationships.
+Spanish Prime Minister Pedro Sánchez's public rebuke of the US-led attack in Iran marks a significant escalation in the feud between Madrid and Washington, highlighting the growing tensions in the transatlantic relationship.

 Coverage Snapshot